 If you cannot pay by credit card, please email us for a set of shipping labels since you will not receive them automatically unless you use our online payment page.
 We can accept checks and money orders (in US currency only).

 Two weeks (14 days).
-Unlike some other resupply providers, we do not charge by the day past your estimated date.
-If your resupply date is in mid-September we will have your buckets available at the ranch until our closing date, after which they will be shipped out for disposal.
+We do not charge by the day past your estimated date.
+If your resupply date is in late September we will have your buckets available at the ranch until our closing date, after which they will be shipped out for disposal.
 We can’t keep your bucket over the winter.
 We will try to contact you to determine your plans, so please make sure you let us know how to contact you (email is best).

 If you have a misfortune or change of plans, there are several options.
 You can give your resupply to someone else.
 Simply give them your claim check (sign it on the back).
 You can contact us to have your bucket returned to you.
 If you have paid our service fee and you sent it by Priority Mail there is no charge if unopened.
 If you sent it Parcel Post or other means, we are unable to return your bucket (period).
 Let us know soon if you won’t be picking up your bucket.

 We will only return unopened buckets shipped via USPS Priority Mail!

 If we have received payment for our service, and your bucket was sent via Priority Mail, we will send the unopened bucket to your United States return address for no charge.
 KEEP YOUR USPS RECEIPT from your original mailing!
 It includes the Priority tracking number, and if you want to track your bucket on its return to you you must refer to that number.
 We do not have that information on file, it is your responsibility.

 Let us know what to do with the bucket as soon as possible, no later than two weeks after your expected pickup date.
 If we don’t hear from you we will send the bucket out for donation to a charity food distributor.

 If you sent your bucket via parcel post or other non-Priority shipping method we will automatically send your bucket out for donation after two weeks.